readthedocs/readthedocs.org/docs/user/builds.rst

 =============

-Once a project has been imported and a build is triggered, Read the Docs executes specific pre-defined jobs to build the project's documentation and update the hosted content.
+Once a project has been imported and a build is triggered, Read the Docs executes specific :term:`pre-defined jobs <pre-defined build jobs>` to build the project's documentation and update the hosted content.
 This page explains in detail what happens behind the scenes, and an overview of how you can change this process.